Parkinson's Dysbiome Transplant: FMT Study in Mice

 Beyond movement issues and nerve damage, the transplanted mice also showed:

-• Activation of microglia and astrocytes, which are signs of brain inflammation (neuroinflammation).
+• Activation of microglia and astrocytes - signs of brain inflammation (neuroinflammation).

 • Abnormal alpha-synuclein deposition, the protein clumps characteristic of Parkinson's disease.